pragmaticivan/pragmaticivan/README.md

 ### Howdy! 🤠

-Hi, I’ m Ivan, a Brazilian (🇧🇷) software engineer specializing on fault-tolerant applications and Distributed Systems.
-Well-versed in numerous technologies including Node.js, Go, React, Graphql, Docker, Kubernetes and AWS.
+Hi, I’ m Ivan, a Brazilian 🇧🇷 software engineer specializing on fault-tolerant applications and Distributed Systems.
+Well-versed in numerous technologies including Typescript, Go, React, Graphql, Docker, Kubernetes and AWS.

 If you fancy a chat, drop me a line at: